-I am a Ford Foundation Dissertation Fellow in the Program in Comparative Literature at Rutgers University, where I also hold a certificate in Women’s & Gender Studies and an affiliation in the Advanced Institute for Critical Caribbean Studies.
+I am a PhD Candidate in the Program in Comparative Literature at Rutgers University – New Brunswick, where I currently hold a Ford Foundation Dissertation Fellowship (in philosophy).
+I have a certificate in Women’s & Gender Studies and an affiliation in the Advanced Institute for Critical Caribbean Studies.

-My work focuses on contemporary Latin American and Caribbean thought, at the crossroads of philosophy, ethnic studies, literary studies, and religious studies.
+I specialize in contemporary Latin American and Caribbean decolonial thought, particularly concerning the question of religion and secularism in modernity.
 I have a BA in Philosophy (honors) with minors in Critical Theory and Latin American History from Northwestern University.

 See my CV here.